2141 Examination Guidelines for Determining Obviousness Under 35 U.S.C. 103 [R-10.2019]

 - (G) Some teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention.

-Once Office personnel have established the Graham factual findings and concluded that the claimed invention would have been obvious, the burden then shifts to the applicant to (A) show that the Office erred in these findings or (B) provide other evidence to show that the claimed subject matter would have been nonobvious.
+Once Office personnel have established the Graham factual findings and concluded, in view of the relevant evidence of record at that time, that the claimed invention would have been obvious, the burden then shifts to the applicant to (A) show that the Office erred in these findings or (B) provide other evidence to show that the claimed subject matter would have been nonobvious.
 37 CFR 1.111(b) requires applicant to distinctly and specifically point out the supposed errors in the Office’s action and reply to every ground of objection and rejection in the Office action.
 The reply must present arguments pointing out the specific distinction believed to render the claims patentable over any applied references.

 Office personnel should consider all rebuttal evidence that is timely presented by the applicants when reevaluating any obviousness determination.
 Rebuttal evidence may include evidence of "secondary considerations," such as "commercial success, long felt but unsolved needs, [and] failure of others" (Graham v.
 John Deere Co., 383 U.S. at 17, 148 USPQ at 467), and may also include evidence of unexpected results.
 As set forth above, Office personnel must articulate findings of fact that support the rationale relied upon in an obviousness rejection.
 As a result, applicants are likely to submit evidence to rebut the fact finding made by Office personnel.
 For example, in the case of a claim to a combination, applicants may submit evidence or argument to demonstrate that: